-Reading: Not a Spectator Sport
+Reading Is Not a Spectator Sport by Steve Loe

-The reader cannot just read words without truly thinking about them.
+In my novel The Glimpsing Book, one of the main characters, Henrietta, reflects: “The reader cannot just read words without truly thinking about them.
 It would be like eating without digesting.
 True reading is very active.
 A reader brings his or her own story to the author’s story.
 What a combination that makes!
 Millions of combinations!
-Reading is definitely not a spectator sport.
+Reading is definitely not a spectator sport.”

-As high school teachers in the language arts classroom, we cannot forget that many of our students need to be coached on how to attack a short story, poem, or novel.
+As high school teachers in language arts classrooms, we cannot forget that many of our students need to be coached on how to attack a short story, poem, or novel.
 In fact, high school teachers across the various curricula must understand that many of their students need coaching in literacy skills.
 We cannot always assume that students know how to annotate text, take good notes, and digest the material.
 Currently, our high school staff is in the process of building a united, school-wide front of making better readers in all content areas.

-Teaching sound literacy skills will not only create successful language arts students, but it will create successful science, social studies, and math students, and it will create successful employees in all industries.
+Teaching sound literacy skills not only will create successful language arts students, but it will create successful science, social studies, and math students, and it will create successful employees in all industries.

 Reading is not a spectator sport.
 Students must be actively engaged in this activity.
 High school teachers need to understand that teaching and coaching the fundamentals on a daily basis—like a coach does in daily basketball practices—is crucial to better game-day results, no matter the form in which these “game-day” performances appear.
 And, not insignificantly, literacy skills will improve essay responses to literature, a timed essay response in social studies, a final research report over a science lab, and a calculus chapter test filled with word problems.